 Tires Sizing and Running direction

-The direction of tire rotation: What is independent of the tire size is the direction of rotation.
+The direction of tire rotation: The direction of rotation is independent of the tire size.
 Some tires have an arrow on the side of the tire.
 This arrow indicates the direction of rotation / running direction of the tire.
 The arrow must always point towards the front of the car.
-Tires with a V profile have at least an arrow and therefore also a running direction.
+Tires with a V profile have at least an arrow and a running direction.
 Pay attention to this when mounting the tire or when changing a wheel.
 The steering and driving behavior can be directly influenced by incorrect mounting.

 Tire Brands Size Charts